Getting Started

 Cloud Cost Components

-- Networking: Data transfer costs for inter-AZ traffic and internet egress, calculated from monthly transfer volumes
+- Networking: Inter-AZ and internet egress costs based on monthly transfer volumes

-- Personnel: Cloud engineers for infrastructure management (typically fewer FTEs than on-prem)
+- Personnel: Cloud engineers (typically fewer than on-prem)

 Key Decision Factors